Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Families would build an altar in the moonlight and make offerings.
 Because of the moon’s powerful Yin energy, the oldest women in the family would lead this offering ritual.

-Chinese people did the ceremony mostly in the past.
-According to travelchinaguide, the major offerings were moon cake.
-Other offerings were water melon, grape fruits, boiled green soybean, orange, osmanthus wine, or other round food.
 Chinese people set the offering on a table and they placed the table where it could reach the moon light or facing the general direction of the moon.
-Also incense burner where placed in front of the table and red candles lighted on each side.
+Also incense burner were placed in front of the table and red candles lighted on each side.

 “With the announcement by the host, the ceremony began.
 Two deacons (priests) walked slowly to stand one each side of the offering table, followed by the officiant (usually the oldest woman in the family or the hostess) and the other attendants (family members), who all went down on their knees in front of the offering table.

-The officiant then took over three burning joss sticks from the deacon and made some wishes and then placed the joss sticks in the burner.
-This would be done three times.
 Then the officiant poured a cup of wine in front of the offerings and read prayers toward the moon.
 The paper with written prayers was then burnt, together with moonlight papers (the incense papers painted with the moon palace and goodness of the moon).

 After, all attendants genuflected (lower one’s body briefly by bending one knee to the ground, typically in worship or as a sign of respect) three times.
 Finally, the attendants burnt the incense, made wishes and worshiped the moon one by one”